Teaching Cameras to Feel: Estimating Tactile Physical Properties of Surfaces From Images: Introduction

 There are many instances where an accurate estimate of a surface’s tactile properties is beneficial for automated systems.
 In colder climates for example, thin layers of ice form over driving surfaces dramatically decreasing the sliding friction of a road.
 Modern vision systems trained on autonomous driving datasets such as KITTI~\cite{geiger2013vision} or Cityscapes~\cite{cordts2016cityscapes} can readily identify ``road'' pixels, but would not provide the coefficient of friction required for braking control.
 Another example is manufacturing garments or shoes that require precise manipulation of multiple types of materials.
 Delicate and smooth fabrics such as silk require different handling than durable denim fabric.
 Also, robotic grasping and pushing of objects in a warehouse can benefit from surface property estimation to improve manipulation robustness.

-In recent years, there has been increased interest in estimating physical properties of objects and forming learned physics engine models that predict how objects will react to controlled stimuli.
+In recent years, there has been increased interest in estimating physical properties of objects and forming learned physics engine models to infer the reaction of an object to controlled stimuli.
 Many of these methods passively observe interacting objects or select actions to stimulate object movement, learning to map visual information to physical properties by estimating the effect of the action on the scene ~\cite{wu2015galileo,wu2017learning,xu2019densephysnet,janner2018reasoning}.
 In these methods, geometric and physical properties of the objects are encoded into latent space, and a learned physics engine predicts the future state of the objects.
 The indirect representation of the object properties confounds high-level actions, such as pushing with the precise amount of force to overcome friction or ordering surfaces based on their roughness.
 In our work we estimate the physical properties directly, allowing attributes of objects to be utilized directly.

 We formulate the challenge of estimating a surface's physical properties from visual information as a cross-modal translation problem.
 Cross-modal problems remain one of the frontiers in vision research.
 For example, many recent works relate disparate information streams such as videos with audio~\cite{owens2018audio,owens2016ambient,arandjelovic2018objects,owens2016visually} and images with captions~\cite{nam2017dual,karpathy2015deep,kiros2014unifying}.
 Here, the problem of translating images into tactile properties provides a unique and challenging task.
 The visual and tactile modalities are not aligned in the same manner as audio and video and the scale discrepancy between images and tactile property vectors is vast.